-Finance Bill, corrupt politicians: How custom ChatGPT tools are the new face of Kenyan civic education
+Finance Bill, corrupt politicians: How custom ChatGPT tools became the new face of Kenyan civic education

-Finance Bill, corrupt politicians: How custom ChatGPT tools are the new face of Kenyan civic education
+Finance Bill, corrupt politicians: How custom ChatGPT tools became the new face of Kenyan civic education

 ChatGPT user interface is seen on a smartphone screen over a keyboard.
 (Photo by AFP)